CudaText-addons/cuda_python_intel/readme/readme.txt

    Command will show the parameters of "os.path.join" in the floating panel at the top of CudaText window.

-*  Show function doc-string
+*  Plugin command "Show function doc-string".
-   Shows doc-string for function/class under caret, in the Output panel.
+   Shows doc-string for function/class name under caret, in the Output panel.
-   Call this command from Command Palette.

-*  Show usages
+*  Plugin command "Show usages".
    Shows menu with locations (file name, line number) where identifier under caret is used.
 After choosing the item in menu, editor jumps to chosen location.
-   Call it from Command Palette.

 Refactoring commands, they change editor text: